How to fix disk errors in Linux

 If smartctl reports a failing health result, growing reallocated sectors, or pending sectors, copy the data off the disk and replace the hardware instead of repeating filesystem repairs.

-Some USB bridges, RAID controllers, and guest-visible virtual disks need an explicit device type such as -d sat or expose no SMART data from inside the running system.
+Some USB bridges, RAID controllers, cloud volumes, and guest-visible virtual disks expose no readable S.M.A.R.T. data from inside the running system.

 $ sudo e2fsck -c -f -y /dev/sdb1